The first year of the training program consists of core oncology rotations including:

 A copy of your schedule will be sent to you by email prior to your start date.
 Post call dates, IM resident clinics and confirmed absences through your home program will be included in this schedule.
-Should there be any discrepancies, please let us know.
-Dr. Hammad, the Medical Oncology Program Director will want to meet with you to discuss the goals and objectives as well as discuss your clinic and patient responsibilities.
-A time will be set up and you will be informed by email.
+Should there be any discrepancies, please let our Academic Program Coordinator know.

 Please be advised that email correspondence will be done using your KGH account and not Queen’s.
 Physicians may need to relay patient information and this can only be done using your KGH account.
 Please check it frequently.

 Your rotation will consist of of a mixture of treatment, follow-up and consults clinics.
 Trainees are involved in the assessment of patients and the development of an appropriate management and treatment plan.